Instagram Tips & Strategies

 People love a good transformation.
 Instead of showing the boring "before," start with the stunning final product.
 This creates an immediate open loop in the viewer's mind - they’ll watch to find out how you achieved it.

-• A baker shows a perfectly decorated, complex cake before cutting to how they made it.
+• A baker shows a perfectly decorated, complex cake before revealing how they made it.

-• A fitness creator starts with a clip of them easily lifting a heavy weight, then breaks down the exercise.
+• A fitness creator begins with a clip of them easily lifting a heavy weight, then breaks down the exercise.

 • An artist reveals a finished painting and then shows flashes of the creative process.